By: Erick Widman

 After focusing extensively on “why” to do it, I’d like to transition now to sharing the expert views of a seasoned international volunteer.

-Sarah Vandenberg—our managing editor—created an extensive directory of volunteer abroad programs and resources (read her advice on volunteering abroad here) while working as an intern for the Peace Corps, which is an excellent option for many people.
-However, if you’re unable to commit to two years, you’re not an American citizen, or you’re not old enough, you need to pursue other options.
+Sarah Stone—our director and chief editor—created an extensive directory of volunteer abroad programs and resources (read her advice on volunteering abroad here) while working as an intern (and later a full-time employee) for the Peace Corps, which is an excellent option for many people.
+However, if you’re unable to commit to two years, you’re not an American citizen, or you’re not old enough, or otherwise not qualified to join, you need to pursue other options.
 The good news is that there is a huge universe of opportunities that are available.

 Why is it Worth Taking the Time to Volunteer Abroad?